 - Loss of appetite

 - General tiredness

 Any of these could be signs of lung cancer or a number of other lung conditions and should be reported to a doctor right away.

-If you are or have been a heavy smoker and are between ages 55 and 74, your doctor should talk with you about your lung cancer risk, and about the potential benefits and risks of lung cancer screening.
+If you meet these requirements, talk with your doctor about your lung cancer risk and the potential benefits and risks of lung cancer screening.
 After discussing what is and is not known about the value of early lung cancer detection, you and your doctor can decide whether to go ahead with testing.
 If you do decide in favor of testing, then be sure to have it done at a center that has experience in all aspects of testing people at high risk.
-For more information on this, please see “Can non-small cell lung cancer be found early?” in our document, Lung cancer (non-small cell) for more information.
+For more information on this, please see Lung Cancer Prevention and Early Detection.

 Remember that tobacco users have a higher risk for other cancers, too.
-You can learn about the types of cancer you may be at risk for by reading our document that discusses the way you use tobacco (see the “To learn more” section).
+You can learn about the types of cancer you may be at risk for by reading our document that discusses the way you use tobacco.
+(See the “To learn more” section to find this information.)
 Other risk factors for these cancers may be more important than your use of tobacco, but you should know about the extra risks that might apply to you.

 If you have any health concerns that may be related to your tobacco use, please see a health care provider as soon as possible.
 Taking care of yourself and getting treatment for problems early on will give you the best chance for successful treatment.
 The best way, though, to take care of yourself and decrease your risk for life-threatening health problems is to quit using tobacco.